-10. Exhibitors must keep the space in rear of their stalls clear and clean and all offal must be thrown where indicated by the superintendent or his assistants.

-11. All stalls must be used for livestock.
+- 10. Exhibitors must keep the space in rear of their stalls clear and clean and all offal must be thrown where indicated by the superintendent or his assistants. - 11.
+All stalls must be used for livestock.
 Reassignments of stalls not being used will be made by the Superintendent.
-Uniform stall cards will be provided by Extension office.

-12. Goldfield Veterinary Clinic will be the official veterinarian in charge of the livestock sanitation and will enforce the health requirements.
+Uniform stall cards will be provided by Extension office. - 12.
+Humboldt Vet Clinic will be the official veterinarian in charge of the livestock sanitation and will enforce the health requirements.

-13. It's the fair board's intent to showcase all livestock to the public until Sunday, July 10 at 8:00 p.m.
-However if the heat index poses a health concern for any animal the fair veterinarian and livestock superintendent will make the final decision regarding early release.

-14. When young people are members of both FFA and 4-H, they shall plan and manage separate projects and/or SAE programs.
+- 13. It's the fair board's intent to showcase all livestock to the public until Sunday, July 12 at 8:00 p.m.
+However if the heat index poses a health concern for any animal the fair veterinarian and livestock superintendent will make the final decision regarding early release. - 14.
+When young people are members of both FFA and 4-H, they shall plan and manage separate projects and/or SAE programs.
 Individuals may have the same area of experience in FFA and 4-H; however, individuals shall not identify, manage, keep records on or exhibit the same animals, plans, etc. in both organizations.

-4-H & FFA FOOD SAFETY QUALITY ASSURANCE (FSQA)
+4-H & FFA YOUTH FOR THE QUALITY CARE OF ANIMALS (YQCA) FOOD SAFETY QUALITY ASSURANCE (FSQA)

-All 4-H and FFA beef, dairy, poultry, goat, rabbit, sheep, and swine exhibitors must hold current FSQA certification to be eligible to exhibit.
-FSQA verification must be on file when entries are due.
-The quality assurance program is designed to help 4-H/FFA animal and livestock project members understand their part in the production chain and ultimately produce a quality and safe food product.
-High school graduated FFA members must hold a valid certification FSQA/PQA/BQA.
+All 4-H and FFA beef, dairy, poultry, goat rabbit, sheep and swine exhibitors must hold current YQCA or FSQA certification to be eligible to exhibit.
+YQCA or FSQA certification must be on file when entries are due.
+The quality care/assurance programs is designed to help 4-H/FFA animal and livestock project members understand their part in the production chain and ultimately produce a quality and safe food product.
+High School graduated FFA members must hold a valid certification YQCA.
+A valid FSQA certificate will also be accepted.